simonroedig/Rememory/README.md

 # Rememory
-> An auditory and visual memory game with balloons.
+> An auditory and visual memory game with balloons:
 > https://youtu.be/5G2V6S5ESQc

 Hardware: